 Whenever an application determines that keyboard input is available, it should call rl_callback_read_char(), which will read the next character from the current input source.
-If that character completes the line, rl_callback_read_char will invoke the lhandler function saved by rl_callback_handler_install to process the line.
+If that character completes the line, rl_callback_read_char will invoke the lhandler function installed by rl_callback_handler_install to process the line.
 Before calling the lhandler function, the terminal settings are reset to the values they had before calling rl_callback_handler_install.
-If the lhandler function returns, the terminal settings are modified for Readline's use again.
+If the lhandler function returns, and the line handler remains installed, the terminal settings are modified for Readline's use again.
 EOF is indicated by calling lhandler with a NULL line.